-- Select and copy from the displayed result set. - Use the Execute script options to retrieve query execution information and set query execution options. - Use the Save results to file icon to save the content of the Data Output tab as a comma-delimited file. - Edit the data in the result set of a SELECT query if it is updatable.
+- Select and copy from the displayed result set. - Use the Save results to file icon to save the content of the Data Output tab as a comma-delimited file. - Edit the data in the result set of a SELECT query if it is updatable.